Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions

-In order to visually give comparisons of these (2+1)-dimensional quenched systems, we exhibit surface morphologies with various external driving forces during the saturated time regimes, as shown in Figs. \ref{fig11}.
-When $F< F_c $, we show typical snapshots of the saturated surfaces at pinning in the left column of Figs. \ref{fig11}, including four subgraphs: (a), (d), (g), and (j).
+In order to visually give comparisons of {these systems with quenched disorder} in the (2+1)-dimensions, surface morphologies are presented with various external driving forces during the saturated time regimes, as shown in Figs. \ref{fig13}(a)-(l).
+When $f< f_c$, we show typical snapshots of the saturated surfaces at pinned region in the left column of Fig. \ref{fig13}, including four subgraphs: (a), (d), (g), and (j).
 In these cases, the velocities are almost zero since the surfaces are pinned, and we confirm these features by measuring average height field at different time instants.
-Typical snapshot configurations are obtained when $F=F_c $, as shown in the middle column of Figs. \ref{fig11}, including subgraphs: (b), (e), (h), and (k).
-It is easy to observe that these surfaces happen from pinning to depinning phases near the critical thresholds for different quenched models.
-And surface morphologies change evidently with time evolution in comparison with those at pinning phases.
-And when $F> F_c $, the evolving surfaces move forward very obviously, and the average velocities remain almost unchanged for a certain quenched model.
-However, the velocity magnitudes are significant differences among these quenched models, which depend mainly on magnitudes of various parameters, external forces, and quenched noises.
+Typical snapshot configurations are obtained when $f=f_c$, as shown in the middle column of Fig. \ref{fig13}, including subgraphs: (b), (e), (h), and (k).
+It is evident that these surfaces undergo transitions from pinning to depinning phases near the critical thresholds for different {elastic-string} models.
+And surface morphologies change significantly with time evolution in comparison with those at pinning phases.
+When $f>f_c$, the evolving surfaces move forward prominently, and the average velocities remain almost unchanged for a certain model {with quenched disorder}.
+However, the magnitudes of velocities exhibit significant differences among these {elastic-string} models, primarily depending on the magnitudes of various parameters, including external forces and quenched noises.

-\section{discussions and conclusions}
+\section{Discussions and conclusions}